Soldiers in cold-water surf conditioning, building the aerobic endurance capacity that adapts to sustained training

 • Consistency over time

 More experienced athletes adapt more slowly.
 Their systems are already well developed, so improvements require more precise programming, greater consistency, and careful management of fatigue.
+A detailed answer to exactly how long this process takes is covered in how long it takes to build aerobic capacity, one of the most practical questions athletes ask when starting a conditioning program.

 Why Consistency Matters More Than Intensity